vahit19/4DeepAnalytics.com/README.md

 - Implementation for Integrating CoronaLytics with Node-Red

+- CoronaLytics will be Custom trained for specific Analytics use-cases

 CoronaLytics Dependencies:

 If you have a problem about tensorflow-gpu 1.13.1, you can use conda install as bellow: